-Does your safety program need a reset?
+After this past year of so many changes in procedure, your safety program may need a quick refresh.
 Spring is a great time to evaluate and fine tune your safety policies and procedures.

 This is the perfect time to refresh all your safety signage and posters.
 Review each one to make sure the information is up-to-date and accurate.
 Consider replacing old posters with more attention-grabbing ones.
 Ensure old labels are replaced to properly mark safety hazards.